skill-forger/git-training/01. Version Control/README.md

 ## Objectives

-* Understand of the purpose and mechanics of * *Version Control Systems (VCS)** and the distributed nature of **Git**.
+- Understand of the purpose and mechanics of * *Version Control Systems (VCS)** and the distributed nature of **Git**.
-* Able to define and correctly utilize key Git concepts, including **Repository**, **File States**, and the function of a **Commit**.
+- Able to define and correctly utilize key Git concepts, including **Repository**, **File States**, and the function of a **Commit**.
-* Perform the most common daily Git operations, such as cloning, status checking, adding, committing, pushing, and pulling.
+- Perform the most common daily Git operations, such as cloning, status checking, adding, committing, pushing, and pulling.
-* Create and switch between **merging** branches to manage isolated lines of development.
+- Create and switch between **merging** branches to manage isolated lines of development.
-* **Engage in Collaborative Workflow:** Participants will understand the professional methodology of using **Pull Requests (PRs)** to submit code for review and integrate changes into a shared codebase.
+- Comprehend the professional methodology of using **Pull Requests (PRs)** to submit code for review and integrate changes into a shared codebase.

 ## Version Control